urbanopt/urbanopt-reopt-gem/docs/README.md

-# URBANOpt REopt Gem
+# URBANopt REopt Gem

 ### <StaticLink target="\_blank" href="rdoc/">Rdocs</StaticLink>

-The **URBANopt REopt Gem** extends **URBANopt::Scenario::DefaultReports::ScenarioReport** and **URBANopt::Scenario::DefaultReports::FeatureReport** with the ability to derive cost-optimal distributed energy resource (DER) technology sizes and annual dispatch strageties via the <StaticLink target="\_blank" href="https://reopt.nrel.gov/tool">REopt Lite</StaticLink> decision support platform.
+The **URBANopt REopt Gem** extends a **URBANopt::Scenario::DefaultReports::ScenarioReport** and **URBANopt::Scenario::DefaultReports::FeatureReport** with the ability to derive cost-optimal distributed energy resource (DER) technology sizes and annual dispatch strageties via the <StaticLink target="\_blank" href="https://reopt.nrel.gov/tool">REopt Lite</StaticLink> decision support platform.
 REopt Lite is a technoeconomic model which leverages mixed integer linear programming to identify the cost-optimal sizing of solar PV, Wind, Storage and/or diesel generation given an electric load profile, a utility rate tariff and other technoeconomic parameters.
 See <StaticLink target="\_blank" href="https://developer.nrel.gov/docs/energy-optimization/reopt-v1/">https://developer.nrel.gov/docs/energy-optimization/reopt-v1/</StaticLink> for more detailed information on input parameters and default assumptions.

+The REopt Gem accomplishes three basic functions (described more below in the _Functionality_ section):

+1. Accepts a json (or hash) of **assumptions** (i.e. utility rate, installation costs, escalation rates) to use in running REopt for a Scenario or Feature Report
+2. Updates the **distributed_generation** attributes of a Feature Report or Scenario Report based on a cost-optimal DER system
+3. Updates the **timeseries_CSV** attributes of a Feature Report or Scenario Report based on the dispatch of a cost-optimal DER system

+Moreover, the REopt Gem can be run in several modes, either on:

+ * A Feature Report,
+ * A collection of Feature Reports
+ * All the features in a Scenario Report before aggregating results at the scenario level
+ * The collection of features in aggregate as summarized in a Scenario Report

 See the <StaticLink target="\_blank" href="https://github.com/TK-23/urbanopt-example-geojson-reopt-project.git">example project</StaticLink> for more infomation about usage of this gem.

-<b>Note:</b> this module requires an API Key from the <StaticLink target='blank' href="https://developer.nrel.gov/">NREL Developer Network</StaticLink>.
+<b>Note:</b> This module requires an API Key from the <StaticLink target='blank' href="https://developer.nrel.gov/">NREL Developer Network</StaticLink>.

 <StaticLink target="\_blank" href="https://urbanopt.github.io/urbanopt-reopt-gem/">RDoc Documentation</StaticLink>